cavo789/blog/blog/2024/10/30/docker-python/index.md

 If VSCode is still open, please close it.
 If you're still in the container's console, please type `exit` to go back to your host console.

-Now, please run `make devcontainer` which is one of the command we've already in our `makefile`.
+Now, please run `make devcontainer` (on your host machine thus) which is one of the command we've already in our `makefile`.

 VSCode will start and open the project directly *inside* the container: